 - Forwarding: incoming frames are forwarded according to the MAC addresses that have been (and are being) learned.

-RSTP uses the 802.1D format of BPDUs for backward compatibility but with modifications to some fields.
+RSTP uses the 802.1D format of BPDUs for backward compatibility but modifications to some fields.
 However, some previously unused bits are used in the Type field of the message.
-In the BPDU version field a value of 2 is assigned to differentiate them from 802.1D BPDUs (Version 0 is to identify Common Spanning-Tre 802.1D).
+In the BPDU version field, a value of 2 is assigned to differentiate them from 802.1D BPDUs (Version 0 is to identify Common Spanning-Tre 802.1D).

 Unlike 802.1D where only the root bridge can generate BPDUs, with 802.1w each of the switches in the topology sends its own BPDUs with its current information every hello timer (2 seconds is the default), even if it does not receive any from the root bridge.